unacast/deprecated-unacast.github.io/_posts/2016-01-04-seo-for-dummies.md

  to speed up the rendering by running all API calls in parallel.

 ## Wrapping it up
-So, we have now achieved our goal.
-The search engines understand our content as well as social networks.
+So, the search engines understand our content as well as social networks.
 Goal achieved.
 It was at times a nitty gritty project with some tasks that were pretty boring, and some tasks were challenging and fun to work with.
 It was also a humbling and learning experience.
 At the end of the day, I'm glad i'm not in the SEO business myself, it's really really hard work.

 There are probably many of you that have a lot more of experience with this, this just sums up my experiences with working on this for a short period of time.
-If you think that any of this sounds completely absurd, or if you found it enlightening, please let us know.
+There are many things that can be done better, for instance using redis, in-memory or disk to cache the html snapshots for a certain amount of time to increase snappiness and maybe avoid the (if applicable) penalty on the SEO ranking.